 1. On a computer connected to the Internet download the zip file from https://github.com/fractalxaos/ham/archive/master.zip

-2. From the downloaded file ham-master.zip, extract the nodepower folder to the desktop.
+- 2. From the downloaded file ham-master.zip, extract the ham-master folder to the desktop. - 3.
+From the ham-master folder, extract the subfolder nodepower.

 From the Willamette Valley AREDN mesh network: